uob-itservices/as-business-systems-standards/style_guides/pl_sql_general_guidance.md

 );
 ```

 The value in column primary_key_id will be autmoatically generated as an incrementing value.
-For more information on this visit: [docs.oracle.com](https://docs.oracle.com/en/database/other-databases/nosql-database/22.1/sqlreferencefornosql/identity-column.html)
+For more information on this visit: [docs.oracle.com](https://docs.oracle.com/en/database/other-databases/nosql-database/22.1/sqlreferencefornosql/identity-column.html) (*external_link*).

-## Functions and procedures

-Speficy functions and procedures appropriately.
-Do not just make everything a procedure.

-## Single responsibility principal
+## Single Responsibility Principle

-The [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) - each block of code should do one thing, and one thing well.
+When writing code always consider the [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) (*external_link*) Each block of code should do one thing, and one thing well.

-## `CASE` expressions
+## Conditional Statements

 This makes assigning a varable based of a number of options cleaner.
 Use this method over if-else statements and decode